Summer Farm & Nature Camp

 Julia is a certified Nature-based educator with vast experience leading farm and nature classes for all ages.
 Julia has a degree in Environmental Conservation from Umass Amherst, a certificate in Nature-based Early Childhood Education from Antioch in Keene, and a North American Montessori Center ages 0-3 certification.
 Before moving to Dancing Bear Farm, Julia collaborated with the River Valley Coop in Easthampton, MA to develop and lead art and nature playgroups for families while also directing the Greenhouse and Garden Program at Leverett Elementary School.
 Prior to that, Julia worked at a Reggio-inspired after school and day care program and helped to build up and run the Farmers Helpers education program at Chip-in Farm in Bedford, MA.

-Cam is a fourth grade teacher at Disnard Elementary in Claremont NH.
+Cam is a fourth grade teacher at Disnard Elementary in Claremont.
 He studied creative writing at St. Lawrence College in Upstate NY before getting a job as a copy editor.
 It wasn’t long before Cam realized a desk job wasn’t the right fit for him, and he ended up as a substitute teacher at Wayland Elementary School.
 From substitute teacher to Building Sub to Para-educator to fourth grade teacher in Springfield MA, Cam has found his calling working in public schools.
-He is excited to now be starting his first year teaching in Claremont.
 Cam helps to run classes and camps at Dancing Bear Farm during the summers and school vacations.
 Fun fact: Julia and Cam first met while working as camp counselors at a Mass Audubon nature camp together!

 Mary is our camp Garden Teacher and the Dancing Bear Farm vegetable gardener.
 She leads garden activities, teaching us how to plant, care for, and harvest fruits and veggies in the greenhouse and gardens each session.